zhangzheheng12345/zhangzheheng12345/README.md

 A online brainfuck interpreter with a real-time visual memory.

 I have once a lover of Brainfuck, so I started this project to debug Brainfuck easier.
-I don't use web frameworks like React, Vue, or Svelte because this is a very simple project and also because I can't master any of them.

-This project is written in jQuery & MVC architecture.
+This project is written in Vue.

 ### Lightest